-The cost of the antibody test is $45.
-In addition, an office visit is required, which will be filed with those that have active insurance coverage.
+The cost of the ANTIBODY test is $45.
+In addition, an office visit is required, which will be filed for those patients with active insurance coverage.

 **Victory Medical does NOT collect for the nasal swab testing.
 This will be billed to you or your insurance company by the performing laboratory.**

 Can I schedule an appointment for COVID testing?

 If you currently have any COVID symptoms OR have been exposed to a known positive person within a 6 foot proximity for more than 15 minutes then you cannot schedule for testing.
 You are required to have testing performed on a walk-in basis only.
 If you are completely asymptomatic you can schedule with a provider to be tested.
 Please note, if you schedule for testing and present to the clinic screening station with any of the symptoms of COVID, you will be redirected to the walk-in clinic.

 Can I be seen as a walk-in and what are your walk-in hours?

 If you are having COVID-19 related symptoms, we encourage you to walk in.
 We see walk-ins during our regular business hours at all 3 locations: